 All of our programs have a break included, starting at 1 PM (13:00).
 This hour-long break can be taken outside or with your host family.
 Those who do plan to eat out can expect to spend anywhere from $5 - $10 a day buying lunch.

 At 2 PM (14:00), volunteers return to their work.
 Remember, the nature of the work may change depending on the program you’re doing.
 Also of note, those who are in our immersion program will use this time to take their language lessons.

-Typically, work days will end around 5:00 PM (17:00), with volunteers returning to their homestay for dinner.
-This mean is typically scheduled for about 6:30 PM (18:30).
+Typically, workdays will end around 5:00 PM (17:00), with volunteers returning to their homestay for dinner.
+This means is typically scheduled for about 6:30 PM (18:30).
 Keep in mind, however, that depending on your program, your schedule may change.

 Those interested in applying for one of our volunteer in Cusco programs can do so here.
 And remember—because there’s no set start time, there’s no deadline to submit your application.
 This means you can get started today!
 We look forward to hearing from you!